 - Understanding and commitment to the values of a JCU immersion experience (Education, Service, Social Justice, Community, and Spirituality)

-- Demonstrated ability to work with other students, faculty/staff leaders, and the administrator of the Immersion Experience Program
+- Demonstrated ability to work with other students, faculty/staff liaisons, and the Immersion Experience Program Coordinators

 - Ability to foster community within a group of diverse individuals

 - Cumulative GPA of at least 2.5